 Start at Hotel Le Renaie, our welcoming family-run hotel 4mi (6.
 5km) from San Gimignano.

-In the evening, our guide will hold a welcome meeting to discuss the week ahead, give advice on the local area and answer any questions.
-Please note: on selected dates there may two Exodus groups at Hotel Le Renaie.
-Our experienced team of leaders will tailor the itinerary and order of listed activities to ensure you enjoy each activity with your own small group.
-Where a second group is running, private transfers will be used for the additional group.
-If you have extra days at hand and are willing to extend your adventure, consider booking additional nights in Pisa or Florence.
-Speak to your Sales Consultant for more information on our 'Pre-Tour', 'Post-Tour' and 'City Extension' packages (D).
+In the evening, our tour leader holds a welcome meeting to discuss the week ahead, give advice on the local area and answer any questions.
+If you have extra days at hand and wish to extend your adventure, consider booking additional nights in Pisa or Florence.
+Speak to your sales representative for more information (D).

 Get ready for a day full of history and nature as we explore one of the most popular sections of the Via Francigena, which links the villages of Gambassi Terme to San Gimignano.
 The Via Francigena is an ancient pilgrimage route that links Canterbury in the UK to Rome; the full trip takes well over 90 days, but our section is far gentler, cutting through olive groves and vineyards.

-Later in the afternoon, we head to an eco-friendly wine estate near Certaldo where your discovery of Tuscan wines will be taken to the next level with a sensory and aroma experience, accompanied by mouth-watering traditional appetisers.
-Dinner this evening is back at the hotel, where we have time to relax a little more, perhaps with a game of billiards or another glass of local wine on the garden-view terrace (B/D).
+Later in the afternoon, we head to Azienda Agricola Pietralta, a picturesque farmhouse in the heart of the countryside, where we enjoy three glasses of wine, a trio of cheeses and a tour around the farm.
+Dinner this evening is back at the hotel, where we have time to relax, perhaps with a game of billiards or another glass of local wine on the garden-view terrace (B/D).

-Today is free to rest any tired legs at the poolside.
-Alternatively, your leader can advise on local chianti wine-tasting tours, cooking classes, e-bike and vespa hire or offer assistance for unguided walks or daytrips (B).
+Today is free to rest by the poolside.
+Alternatively, your tour leader can advise on local chianti wine-tasting tours, cooking classes, e-bike and vespa hire or offer assistance for unguided walks or daytrips (B).

-Our destination today is Florence, birthplace of the Italian Renaissance.
+Our destination today is Florence, the birthplace of the Italian Renaissance.
+We reach Florence from Certaldo by train, approximately a one-hour journey.
 Most of the greats from the movement lived or passed through here: Leonardo da Vinci, Michelangelo, Sandro Botticelli and more.
 Learn all about it by joining one of the free local tours, which typically take in the highlights.
 Join one of the morning tours and you'll have time to visit the Uffizi, an art gallery housing works by Renaissance masters, including The Birth of Venus by Botticelli and the gruesome Medusa by Caravaggio.
 If you do wish to visit, we recommend prebooking your ticket online to avoid lengthy queues.
-An ideal slot time would be around 2pm if you're joining the morning walking tour.
+An ideal time is around 2pm if you're joining the morning walking tour.
 Tickets can be purchased at www. uffizi. it/en/tickets (B/D).

 Exodus Adventure Travels